last authored:

 Prostate cancer is an ominous item on the differential diagnosis.

-Treatment should include that of bothersome symptoms, improvement of quality of life, identification and prevention of complications, and identification of men who could require surgery.
+identification and prevention of complications, and identification of men who could require surgery.

 Watchful waiting, with lifestyle modifications, are used for mild symptoms, or those considered non-bothersome by patients.